AdobeDocs/experience-manager-screens.en/help/user-guide/applying-transitions.md

    >[!CAUTION]
    >
-   >Before you add the transition to your assets in your channel, make sure you do not add transition before the first asset in the sequential channel.
+   >Before you add the transition to your assets in your channel, make sure you do not add the transition before the first asset in the sequential channel.
 The first item in your channel must be an asset and not a transition.

    ![image3](assets/transitions3.png)